-One day the father rose to pray, when the phone rang and informed him that his son had died.
+One day the father rose to pray, only to discover his son had died.
 Within a week he was standing by his dear son’s grave.

 He imagined his son running and smiling, enjoying the beauty and eternity of heaven.

-For years, the father visited his son’s grave until one day he too was called home and found himself opening his eyes to the beauty of heaven.
+For years the father visited his son’s grave, tears taking the same well worn route.
+Until one day he too was called home and found himself opening his eyes to the beauty of heaven.

 His heart swelled at the excitement of seeing his son in all his wholeness.

 As his vision came into focus the father found himself gazing into the unforgettable brilliance of his son’s dazzling blue eyes.
 He held his gaze, not wanting to look away, captured by the experience of being able to look straight across into his sons face; finally they stood as equals.

 Smiles grew and laughter echoed as they embraced once again.